Ground Water: Environment for UPSC

 considerable periods in a year.

-There is the number of cases where salinity is increasing in both surface water and
+- There is a number of cases where salinity is increasing in both surface water and groundwater.

 Water Conservation and Management

-This is a practical, hygienic, efficient and cost-effective solution to human waste
+- This is a practical, hygienic, efficient and cost-effective solution to human waste disposal.

 Why Bio Toilets in Rail?